-As at December 31, 2022, the Company had two (2) full-time employees and four (4) key consultants in Canada and in Peru, fifteen (15) full-time employees and one (1) part-time consultant.
+As at December 31, 2023, the Company had two (2) full-time employees and three (3) key consultants in Canada and in Peru, thirteen (13) full-time employees and three (3) part-time consultants.
 Operations of the Company are managed by its directors and officers.
 The Company relies to a large degree upon reputable consulting firms and contractors to carry on many of its activities and in particular, to supervise and carry out the work programs on its mineral properties.
 Should the Company expand its activities however, it is likely that it will choose to hire additional employees.